AlexOlga/RickiAndMorty/react-components/README.md

 1. Tests - **3 points**
-2. Form + Cards - **12 points**
+2. App + API - **12 points**

 If at least one of the requirements is not completed, then the task is evaluated as **0 points**.
-If case of direct DOM manipulation - **0 points**

 ### Repository requirements

 - the task should be done in the school's **private repository** [How to work with a private repository](https://docs.rs.school/#/private-repository?id=Как-работать-с-приватным-репозиторием) [RU]
-- create a branch with the name of the task in the school's private repository from the branch of the previous task.
+- create a branch with the name of the  current task in the school's private repository from the branch of the previous task.
 - The commit history should display the development process of the application.
 [Commit-name-requirements](https://www.conventionalcommits.org/en)
-- after the development is completed, it is necessary to make a Pull Request from the application branch to the branch of the previous task [Requirements for a Pull Request](https://docs.app.rs.school/#/platform/pull-request-review-process).

-**You do not need to merge a Pull Request from the development branch to the branch of the previous task**
+- after the development is completed, it is necessary to make a Pull Request from the application branch to the branch of the previous task [Requirements for a Pull Request](https://docs.app.rs.school/#/platform/pull-request-review-process). **DO NOT MERGE this Pull Request from the development branch into the previous task branch**